GLOBAL MARKETS-Stocks, emerging markets swoon on China data; euro up

 "We have seen some disappointing numbers on both earnings and revenues, and the prices that looked reasonable based on double-digit earnings growth are looking less so when you dial that back," McMillan said.

-Offshore drilling contractor Noble Corp slumped 8.6 percent to $33.15, the worst performer on the S&P 500, after saying Wednesday that rig utilization was expected to drop this year.
+Offshore drilling contractor Noble Corp slumped 9.5 percent to $32.79 as the worst performer on the S&P 500 after saying Wednesday that rig utilization was expected to drop this year.

-U.S. jobless claims data also suggested a moderate pace of job growth but not enough for the Federal Reserve to accelerate its pace of reducing its bond-purchase stimulus.
+Data on U.S. jobless claims also suggested a moderate pace of job growth but not enough for the Federal Reserve to accelerate its pace of reducing its bond-purchase stimulus.

 The dollar tumbled, pressured by the strong manufacturing data in the euro zone and new regulations in Switzerland that raised the level of capital banks must hold against their mortgage books, tightening Swiss monetary conditions.

 The greenback fell to a one-week low against the euro and Swiss franc.
-It also fell sharply against the yen.
+It also fell sharply against the yen, following weak Chinese manufacturing data.

 "The data is a bit concerning," said Ken Hasegawa, a commodity sales manager at Newedge Japan.
 "There was a big increase in U.S. crude oil stocks and now China PMI numbers are worse than expected.
 That's making the market come off."